utk1017/underwatercommsim/README.md

 ## Overview

 Underwater communication is fundamentally different from terrestrial wireless communication.
-Radio waves attenuate extremely rapidly in seawater due to its high electrical conductivity, making RF-based systems impractical beyond a few centimetres. **Acoustic waves** are therefore the primary medium for underwater data transmission — used in ocean monitoring, submarine navigation, autonomous underwater vehicles (AUVs), and offshore infrastructure.
+Radio waves attenuate extremely rapidly in seawater due to its high electrical conductivity, making RF-based systems impractical beyond a few centimetres. **Acoustic waves** are therefore the primary medium for underwater data transmission ,used in ocean monitoring, submarine navigation, autonomous underwater vehicles (AUVs), and offshore infrastructure.

 This project simulates a simplified underwater acoustic communication link using core digital communications principles: